 Every year thousands of tourists flock to Cabo to watch the whales that frequent its waters.

-Cabo is also well known for its variety of water sports, which allow you to explore both above and below the water in a fun and exciting way.
-If you’re a photography fan you may own action or underwater camera such as a GoPro.
+Cabo is known for its variety of water sports, allowing you to explore both above and below the water.
+If you’re a photography fan you may own an action or underwater camera such as a GoPro.

 If so, then you definitely want to give snorkeling or scuba diving in Cabo a try.
-There are a variety of different experiences on offer which lets you see the glorious reefs and marine life lying just under Cabo’s waters.
+There are a variety of different experiences on offer.
+Participating in underwater activities your camera lens will end up snapping nonstop.
+Your film will be exposed to glorious reef scenes and marine life lying under Cabo’s waters.